Long Island Improved Brussels Sprouts

 - ±6,400 seeds/oz

 A single stalk of this variety can bear 50-100 dark-green Brussels sprouts (florets) over an extended period.
 Compact plants produce sturdy spikes with edible florets that mature from the bottom up and take on sweeter tones after a light frost.
+Toward the end of the growing season, cut off the top 4-6 inches of the plant to force it to put it's energy into the existing sprouts; the remaining sprouts should mature in 3-6 weeks.
 Introduced in the 1890s, this historic variety was once the most important commercial sprout in the United States.
 Brussels sprouts mature 80-115 days from transplant. ±6,400 seeds/oz.

 Learn to Grow Long Island Improved Brussels Sprouts